-What do you do if your son or daughter has chosen a college hundreds or even thousands of miles from home?
+What do you do if your student has chosen a college hundreds or even thousands of miles from home?
 There are challenges, but with extra effort and advance planning you can help your student feel your support even across the miles.
 And even from a distance you can celebrate your student's accomplishments as well as their growing independence.

 One situation your student may face is a long weekend or vacation when most other students head home but they can’t.
 Help them think through the basics: How will they feel?
 What will they do?